nbcrrolls/documentation/workflow.rst

    + **Tag** a list of tags separated by spaces.
 A tag can be a software namew used in the workflow (for example, Amber) or a generic description of some part of the workflow (for example: trajectory, minimization, etc.)
-   + **Type** type of a workflow.
+   + **Type**  of a workflow.
 Valid values are Clustering, Docking, Electrostatic, MDsimulation, Utilities.
 More values will be added when more workflows are created.
    + **Director** a kepler director.
 Valid values: DDF, DDP, PN, SDF.
 Can be only one director.
    + **Actor** list of actors used in the workflow (names separated bhy spaces).
 Default value is none
    + **Purpose**  short description of what this workflow does.